Suffolk County Council is committed to engaging with the public to get closer to communities and improve services.

 E-petitions should be submitted through the contact details provided below.

-If you would like to discuss a petition, please contact either:
+If you would like to discuss a petition, please contact:

 - Democratic Services at Endeavour House, 8 Russell Road, Ipswich, IP1 2BX